achen0816/achen0816.github.io/README.md

 In spring 2020, I took a class called CS 184: Computer Graphics and Imaging.
 This was one of the first upper division CS courses I've taken at UC Berkeley.
 I didn't know much about computer graphics before taking this class.
 I was just interested in animation and the intersection of art and technology and was highly curious and wanted to learn more.
 I loved taking CS 184 and learning about graphics and all its applications.
 It is definitely one of my favorite courses ever at UC Berkeley.
 From this class, I've developed a passion for graphics, and it's led me to pursue this interest in multiple different fields, including animation, game development, further classes, and even research.

 Check out the projects I've done in this class!
-Each project was prety challenging, with having to understand the concepts and then translating those ideas into code, but I enjoyed doing each one and the feeling of finally completing a project was very satisfying and rewarding!
+All projects were done in Visual Studio 2019 using C++.
+Each project was pretty challenging, with having to understand the concepts and then translating those ideas into code, but I enjoyed doing each one and the feeling of finally completing a project was very satisfying and rewarding!

 [**Cloth Simulator**](https://achen0816.github.io/clothsim/)